peteroupc/peteroupc.github.io/bernreq.md

 Thus, researchers have developed alternatives, including linear combinations and iterated Boolean sums of Bernstein polynomials, to improve the convergence rate.
 These include Micchelli (1973)[^8], Guan (2009)[^9], Güntürk and Li (2021a)[^10], (2021b)[^11], the "Lorentz operator" in Holtz et al. (2011)[^5], Draganov (2014), and Tachev (2022)[^12].

-These alternative polynomials usually include results where the error bound is the desired $O(1/n^{k/2})$, but most of those results (e.g., Theorem 4.4 in Micchelli; Theorem 5 in Güntürk and Li) have hidden constants with no upper bounds given, making them unimplementable (that is, it can't be known beforehand whether a given polynomial will come close to the target function within a user-specified error tolerance).
+These alternative polynomials usually include results where the error bound is the desired $O(1/n^{k/2})$, but most of those results (for example, Theorem 4.4 in Micchelli; Theorem 5 in Güntürk and Li) have hidden constants with no upper bounds given, making them unimplementable (that is, it can't be known beforehand whether a given polynomial will come close to the target function within a user-specified error tolerance).

 <a id=A_Conjecture_on_Polynomial_Approximation></a>